-The FOP strongly supports the passage of H.R.
-962, the “Law Enforcement Officers’ Equity Act.”
+The FOP strongly supports the passage of the “Law Enforcement Officers’ Equity Act,” H.R.
+1322 in the House and S. 1658 in the Senate.
 This legislation would expand the definition of “law enforcement officer (LEO)” for retirement benefits to include all Federal law enforcement officers.

 Nearly 30,000 Federal law enforcement officers do not receive the same retirement benefits as their other Federal law enforcement colleagues.
 This legislation would provide all law enforcement with 6(c) retirement benefits and the ability to retire after twenty (20) years of service at the age of fifty (50) or after twenty-five (25) years of service at any age.
 This same benefit is currently received by most Federal law enforcement officers.
 This bill will also provide for savings in training costs, improve recruitment and retention of qualified officers, and enhance public safety.